 Community Assistance Network operates two of Baltimore County's largest homeless shelters: the Eastside Family Emergency Shelter, located in Rosedale, and the Westside Men's Emergency Shelter, located in Catonsville.

-On any given night, over 250 men, women and children sleep in CAN's shelters.
+On any given night, hundreds of people sleep in CAN's shelters.
 The shelters serve as an all-inclusive resource to help stabilize the homeless of Baltimore County through case management, rapid re-housing programs, aftercare coordination, and Samaritan and Arbutus Housing Program for formerly chronically homeless single adults.

 CAN's purpose in operating the shelters is to provide a safe, clean, supportive community to help stabilize individuals experiencing homelessness in Baltimore County, by promoting self-worth, encouraging personal responsibilities, and providing linkages to community resources.